tapdata/tapdata.github.io/docs/Use Cases/use-cases.md

 ---
-title: Case Study
+title: Use Cases
 has_children: true
 nav_order: 5
 ---
-# Case Study
+# Use Cases